 Nevertheless, it is always a good idea to check your prequalified offers before applying for a card – as it gives you your best idea of what you can qualify for.

-Whether you are shopping for a credit building or cash back card, Capital One has plenty of great products to offer users across the credit portfolio.
+Whether you are shopping for a credit building or cash back card, Capital One offers users plenty of great products across its credit portfolio.
 To maximize your chances of approval, consider checking for prequalified offers with the bank before you apply.